 Vulvodynia - Vestibulitis - Vestibulodynia

 Clitorodynia, clitoral burning pain or altered sensation, parasthesia or numbness

 Proctalgia Fugax - stabbing or shooting rectal pain

 Evaluation and Treatment at Sayer Clinics:

-During your first "evaluation appointment,” a therapist will take your extensive medical history and will then perform a thorough musculoskeletal examination.
+During your first "evaluation appointment,” we take your extensive medical history and perform a thorough musculoskeletal examination.

 Your initial evaluation includes: